onera/Cassiopee/Intersector/doc/source/Intersector.rst

 .. py:function:: Intersector.adaptCells(a1, a2, sensor_type=0)

-    Adapts a1 cells (only TETRA and HEXA cells currently) with respect to a2 points.
+    Adapts a1 cells (any basic cells - TETRA, PENTA, PYRA, HEXA - currently) with respect to a2 points.
 Adaptation is a per-cell octal 2:1 decomposition.
     With a sensor_type equal to 0, a2 points are only considered : a1 will be refined such any a1 cell contains at most 1 a2's point.
     With a sensor_type equal to 1, a2's connectivity is also taken into account by adding refinement wherever a1 cells are crossed by a2 edges.